jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 $area_{score} = 2 * width^2 * rob\_ size + width^2 * (num\_ int\_ regs + num\_ fp\_ regs) + 4 * width + 2 * rob\_ size + (num\_ int\_ regs + num\_ fp\_ regs)$

-You can also get the area score for a pipeline desing by calling the method `get_area_score` on the processor.
+You can also get the area score for a pipeline design by calling the method `get_area_score` on the processor.

 Now that we have our cost function, let's devise a method for measuring our gains.
-In you report answer to the following question.
+In you report answer the following question.

 1. If you were to use the speed up under only one workload from the 3 workloads you used before, which workload would you choose?
 Why?